chonghin33/semantic-logic-system-1.0/whitepaper/sls-v1.0-wp-full.md

 SLS is **more than prompt engineering**.
 It is a semantic-internal runtime system that treats prompts not as external instructions, but as intrinsic units of semantic composition.
 Through this, it enables module orchestration, behavioral planning, memory storage, and recursive termination purely within the semantic layer.

+Note on Module Extensibility:
+All named modules in this document—including are examples of semantic structure design.
+The SLS system does not prescribe a fixed set of modules.
+Instead, it provides a semantic environment—enabled by core technologies like ILS and MPL—within which new modules can be designed, tested, and recursively integrated.
+All derivative modules should maintain semantic traceability and operate within the system’s rhythmic and closure constraints.

 ---

 ## Relationship to LCM